Wisconsin representatives take up right-to-work bill

 "I don't see how even you can sleep at night and I don't believe you do.
 You're vampires," Williams told the committee.
 "You suck the blood out of working people to go and satisfy the people that give you the money for your campaigns."

-Thousands of workers rallied at the Capitol Building last week to protest the legislation, which was advanced in the state Senate by a vote of 17 Republicans for and 14 Democrats and one Republican opposed.
+Thousands of workers rallied at the Capitol Building last week to protest the legislation.
+The Senate advanced the bill on Wednesday with 17 Republicans for and 14 Democrats and one Republican opposed.

 The bill would prohibit private-sector workers from being required to join and financially support a union - such as by paying dues - as a condition of their employment.